-

 Are normal civil procedure rules applied to these proceedings or a special set of rules adopted for this purpose?

-In the context of these proceedings, the relevant regulations specifically govern the course of the procedure, which differs from the ordinary procedure.
-It is based on a special accelerated procedure, which also presents specific characteristics compared to the ordinary procedure.
-Moreover, the procedure is structured in two phases, as described in the answer to Question 1 above.
+In the context of these proceedings, the relevant regulations specifically govern the course of the procedure, which differs from ordinary civil proceedings.
+The procedure is based on a special accelerated model with specific characteristics and structured in two phases, as described in the answer to Question 1 above.

-However, despite these specificities, the general principles established in the Civil Procedure Code continue to apply.
+However, despite these specificities, the general principles established in the Code of Civil Procedure continue to apply.
 In particular, principles such as those relating to the conditions for the existence of Italian civil jurisdiction or the validity of certain types of evidence remain applicable in this particular context.

 -